ropensci/spocc/cran-comments.md

 --------

-This version fixes a few bugs, marks a function as deprecated, and adds additional functionality.
+This version fixes a test that's failing on one of the cran checks.

 Thanks!
 Scott Chamberlain